 Saint Ignatius of Antioch, Bishop and Martyr

 Ignatius is believed to have been born about the year 35 AD and to have come from Syria.
-Nothing is known of his early life and career except that he became the third Bishop of Antioch in Syria about the year 69 (only about 40 years after the death of Jesus) and is believed to have been a student of the Apostle John.
+Nothing is known of his early life and career except that he became the third Bishop of Antioch in Syria about the year 69 (only about 40 years after the death of Jesus), and he is believed to have been a student of the Apostle John.
 He is said to have become bishop after St Peter and St Evodius (who died about the year 67).
 Eusebius, in his history of the Church, records that Ignatius succeeded Evodius.
 Theodoret even suggests that Peter appointed Ignatius bishop.

 What we do know about Ignatius begins with his final journey from Antioch to Rome, which he made as a prisoner condemned to death for being a Christian during the persecution of the Emperor Trajan.
 In a letter to the Christians at Rome he wrote: